-- Email behavior data (sends, opens and clicks)
+- Email behavior data (clicks and opens)

-- Push message behavior data (sends and opens)
+- Push message behavior data (opens)

 To use the Revenue Attribution Service, either Smart Insight or Web Extend has to be activated on your account.
 By default, this service uses Web Extend data.
 If the sales data uploaded to Smart Insight includes the timestamp and timezone for each purchase event, then it can be the data source for the Revenue Attribution Service.

 If you would like to use the Revenue Attribution Service but neither Smart Insight nor Web Extend is activated on your account, please contact your Client Success Manager.

 Why have changes been made to the figures in the Smart Insight, Strategic Reporting, Trend reporting and Result summary pages?